 Prerequisites

-- Server with at least 4GB memory and at least 1 CPU (as long as there is no contention), with Ubuntu (18.04 or 20.04) as the OS.
+- Server with at least 4GB memory and at least 1 CPU (as long as there is no contention), with Ubuntu (22.04 LTS, or newer) as the OS.

 - SMTP server for sending outgoing mail.